autumnleaves123/info-2300-final-project/documents/design-plan.md

 2. Work to provide an opportunity for students to learn about the Deaf community and American Sign Language (ASL) through meetings, service trips, and events, while educating the Cornell campus and the greater Ithaca community to facilitate a better understanding of the Deaf community.
 3. Aim to incorporate ASL into the school-year curriculum at Cornell University.

-[NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
-Tell us how you plan to update the site in a significant way that meets the final project requirements.]

 Existing website: http://orgsync.rso.cornell.edu/org/cudap/home

 Screenshot: ![](cudap_existing_website.jpg)